Mazamars312/Analogue-Amiga/README.md

 -   Terminator2k2 for his fantastic images for the bootup.

--   And many more, so please message me and I would happily add them to this!
+-   And many more, so please message me and I would happily add you to this if I forgot you!